-Is it… when your significant other offers to take out the trash that has been sitting outside your front door for days?
-Or maybe when they tell you just how special you are to them.
-Or maybe they just know that after a long, tiring day at work, all you need is a warm hug and all of your problems seem to fade out of the picture.
+When do you feel the most loved?
+Is it when your significant other offers to take out the trash that’s been sitting outside your front door for days?
+Or maybe it’s when they tell you just how special you are to them.
+Or maybe they just know that after a long, tiring day at work, all you need is a warm hug and all your problems just seem to fade away.

 In this blog, I’m committed to helping you along in your journey toward discovering how you feel most loved and how that ties into the one day of the year focused almost entirely on love: Valentine’s Day.